-Academic Requirements
+I. Academic Requirements

-The minimum requirement for admission is the successful completion of \star 24 University transferable including the following or their equivalents: ENGL 101; ECON 101, 102; MATH 113 or 114; STAT 151.
+The minimum requirement for admission is the successful completion of ★24 University transferable including the following or their equivalents: ENGL 101; ECON 101, 102; MATH 113 or 114; STAT 151.

-Students must present a minimum GPA of 5.5.
+Students must present a minimum GPA of 2.3.

-Students taking their preprofessional year in another faculty or program are expected to choose courses consistent with the program in which they are enrolled.
+Students taking their preprofessional year in another Faculty or program are expected to choose courses consistent with the program in which they are enrolled.
+Students should also consult the Business section of the Calendar (§54) for information concerning courses to be taken in the preprofessional year as part of the requirements for particular majors.